UCLA-CS130/Mr.-Robot-et-al./lightning-1.0-features.md

 #### Demo

-For a running Lightning server, visit any one of these links:
+For a running Lightning server, visit any one of these paths:

     domain:port/test.md
     domain:port/lightning-1.0-features.md